ronkok/Hurmet/docs/manual.md

 Hurmet treats an [identifier](#identifiers) as a function name if it is placed directly before an open parenthesis.
 So a term like ¢`sinh(x)` is a function.

+Functions can return multiple values if the return statement is written in the form:  `return a, b, c, …, z`

+Transcendental functions such as trigonometry or logarithms are done to 15 digits precision.

 Hurmet’s built-in functions are described below.
 Unless noted otherwise, they can operate on any real or complex number or any matrix containing real numbers.

-Transcendental functions such as trigonometry or logarithms are done to 15 digits precision.

 ------